This post was last updated on October 5, 2021.

 - Make sure to let employees who are sent home sick know that there is an EI sickness benefit for those forced to quarantine due to COVID19, they can contact EI for more information.

-Public health experts have advised everyone to wash our hands regularly to prevent spread of COVID-19 via contact with respiratory droplets.
-It can be harder for people using wheelchairs to do so if we are always touching our wheelchairs.
+Public health experts have advised everyone to wash their hands regularly to prevent the spread of COVID-19.
+It can be harder for people using wheelchairs to do so if they are always touching their wheelchairs, or using their teeth to compensate for poor hand function.
 It is important that you also wipe your wheelchair wheels, high-touch areas you use to transfer, and joystick or armrests every time you wash your hands.
-See the hand washing guide here, developed by John Shepherd at the University of Toronto with input from SCI Organizations.

 BC CDC advice for Chronic Illness and COVID19: http://www.ca/resourcegallery/Documents/Guidelines%20and%20Forms/Guidelines%20and%20Manuals/Epid/CD%20Manual/Chapter%201%20-%20CDC/COVID-19-Handout-chronic-disease.pdf